Homeschool Planning Guide

 Step 3: Finding Resources

-Now that you know what your homeschool planning goals are, it’s time to look for resources, and brainstorm.
+Now that you know what your homeschool planning guide goals are, it’s time to look for resources, and brainstorm.
 As you are thinking about how to meet each child’s goals, look for ways to meet multiple goals at once.
 For example, starting a history-themed book club could encourage a reluctant reader, act as your history program for the year, and provide social time.
 You could study nature or geology while hiking.
 As you make choices, consider how they impact your overarching priority for the year.
 Not every choice will be able to incorporate your top priority (sometimes a math curriculum is just a math curriculum), but work it in where you can, and try not to undermine it.

 As you find resources, fill out an evaluation form for each one to help you compare and choose.